 According to the United Nations, the right to health is a human right.
 Still, vast disparities remain globally and many families and communities lack access to basic health services.
 Achieving equitable health is central to global development and achieving the sustainable development goals.
 Given massive demographic and health shifts in recent years, we focus our work around two central themes within global health:

-We are a young network with leading faculty scholars from six global universities.
+We are a young network with leading faculty scholars from seven global universities.
 We aim to address global health concerns and our priority areas through various types of partnership and engagement.